-Photos: Chernobyl’s ‘liquidators’ return 40 years after nuclear disaster
+Photos: Chornobyl's 'liquidators' return 40 years after nuclear disaster

 Radiation heavily contaminated large areas of Ukraine, Belarus and Russia, before spreading across Europe.

-About 600,000 “liquidators”- soldiers, firefighters, engineers, miners and medics – were mobilised from across the Soviet Union over the next four years to contain and clean up the disaster.
+About 600,000 “liquidators” – soldiers, firefighters, engineers, miners and medics – were mobilised from across the Soviet Union over the next four years to contain and clean up the disaster.

 Their tasks ranged from flying above the exposed core to wash and seal it, to scrubbing radioactive dust from buildings and roads, burying poisoned machinery, clearing forests and even hunting animals to slow the spread of contamination.

 Many had little understanding of the dangers they faced.
-Before the anniversary, a group of liquidators from Ukraine’s Poltava region returned to Chernobyl – or Chornobyl in Ukrainian – for a day’s visit to the site where they once worked in hastily issued uniforms and improvised protective gear.
+Before the anniversary, a group of liquidators from Ukraine’s Poltava region returned to Chornobyl for a day’s visit to the site where they once worked in hastily issued uniforms and improvised protective gear.

 They spoke of duty carried out without hesitation, the loss they endured, and of a catastrophe that continues to haunt Ukraine.